mbta/data_platform/doc/adr/0006-fetching-cubic-dmap-records.md

 ## Consequences

 Scheduled tasks have traditionally been at the system level.
 Relying on an application that is managing other processes, in addition to scheduling the fetching of DMAP data, has risk.
-The overburdening of the system should have us consider more power for the container, but this should be evaluated at the time of deployment.
+The overburdening of the system should have us consider more power for the container, but this should be evaluated closer to the time of deployment.